-Table 5: Troubleshooting: Monitor problems (Continued)
+Table 5: Troubleshooting: Monitor problems

 If the problem is: Here's what to do: Screen is an intense yellow, magenta (purple or red-blue), or cyan (blue-green) color.
 Refer to the documentation that came with your monitor.
-If you need service, see your HelpWare book.
+If you need service, see the HelpWare book.
 Adjustments from earlier use were not saved.
 You may have selected more user-definable modes than the monitor can save.
 When this occurs, the newest mode replaces the oldest mode.
 Use the monitor controls to adjust the image for the display mode you are using.
 Image control lights on the monitor flash consecutively.
 Make sure the monitor cable is correctly and securely connected to the tower.
 The monitor is using settings that have not yet been stored in its memory.
 Adjust the monitor controls so that the screen is adjusted the way you want it.
 The settings will be saved and the indicator lights will not flash.
-Any of the following: I. If you have enabled the Standby feature, press the Shift key or move the mouse to exit Standby.
-Totally blank screenNo cursor is displayedOnly the cursor is displayed If you have enabled the Rapid Resume and Automatic Power Off features, turn the system back on.
+Any of the following: • Totally blank screen • No cursor is displayed • Only the cursor is displayed • Screen is unreadable • Other monitor problems I. If you have enabled the Standby feature, press the Shift key or move the mouse to exit Standby.
+If you have enabled the Rapid Resume and Automatic Power Off features, turn the system back on.
 If necessary, turn the monitor back on.
-Screen is unreadableOther monitor problems Make sure the monitor cable is correctly and securely connected to the tower.
+Make sure the monitor cable is correctly and securely connected to the tower.
 Make sure the tower and monitor power cords are securely plugged into electrical outlets.
 5. Make sure the system and monitor are turned on.
 (The power lights on the media console and the monitor are lit when the power is on.)
 6. Adjust the monitor controls.
 Change the background colors in your software program or try using a different software program.
 8. Unplug the tower power cord from the electrical outlet, wait 15 seconds, and then plug the power cord back into the electrical outlet.
 If the computer does not start immediately, push the system on/off button.